kmayerb/hello-nextflow/README.md

 aws batch describe-jobs --jobs 2fc08c20-6a53-496a-ad2b-0ad1efc335e0
 ```

 You can also check the status of the queues on the [Dashboard](https://batch-dashboard.fhcrc.org/).

-Even if a queue is not full, if you chose a spot queue the current spot pricing may not allow the job to be run immediately.
-If the jobs shows as runnable, go get a cup of coffee and check back on it later.
+Even if your specified queue is not full, if you chose a spot queue and the current spot pricing is high, your job may not run immediately.

+If your jobs shows up as runnable, go get a cup of coffee and check back on it later.

 ## Getting Setup to Run on the Cloud